Car insurance providers we compare

 Optional extras

-Add-ons like breakdown cover, courtesy car, or legal assistance can be useful but may increase your total cost.
+Extras, such as breakdown cover, a courtesy car, or legal protection, can be worth having, but they’ll also affect your final quote.

 factors card icon